cibi0404/portfolio-partha/README.md

-# parthasarathi.dev — Personal Portfolio
+# parthasarathi.m — Personal Portfolio

 My personal developer portfolio, built with **React.js** and **Tailwind CSS**.
 It showcases my work experience, personal projects, and the skills I use day to day as a Frontend Developer.